Express Entry CRS Points Breakdown for South African Applicants

 | PhD | 150 | 140 |

-This 21-point difference from a miscategorised degree can be the single largest correctable error in a South African CRS score.
-If your South African three-year Bachelor's has been evaluated as a diploma, the path forward is to either:
+This 22--30 point difference from a miscategorised degree can be the single largest correctable error in a South African CRS score.
+If your South African qualification has been evaluated below the bachelor/three-or-more-year category, the path forward is to either:

 - Use a different ECA body (IQAS or CES) that may assess the degree more favourably